banner background

 • The conviction of the licensee, including any verdict of guilty or plea of no contest of any felony or misdemeanor.

+During the renewal process, you must disclose any disciplinary action or if you have been convicted of a crime since your last renewal.
 The failure to make a report shall be a public offense punishable by a fine not to exceed $5,000.